Grimm's Fairy Tale Classics: Releases

 The original Japanese version of the series was released as a 5-disc DVD set in Region 2 with 10 episodes from the series.

 Despite a large cult following, none of the English dub were released on DVD in Region 1 for many years and only limited episodes (listed above) were released in Region 2.
 The rights to the English dub (owned by The Walt Disney Company following their purchase of Fox Family Worldwide in 2001) reverted to Nippon Animation on July 19, 2005 (series 1) and March 31, 2006 (series 2).

 Discotek Media acquired the rights to release the series on SD-BD.
 The first volume was released on May 25, 2021, and the second volume was released on August 31 the same year.
 The releases included both the original Japanese versions of the episodes, along with the English dubs by Saban Entertainment, reconstructed using video from the Japanese version and audio from the dub masters.
-The Season 1 release included alternative English versions of The Travelling Musicians of Bremen and Bluebeard.
-The Season 2 release included the English versions of The Crystal Ball, The Iron Stove, The Water Nixie, and The Godfather of Death, which had never aired in North America.
+The Season 1 release included alternative English versions of The Travelling Musicians of Bremen, Bluebeard, and The Naughty Spirit.
+The Season 2 release included the English versions of The Crystal Ball, The Marriage of Mrs. Fox, The Old Woman in the Woods, The Faithful Watchmen, Mother Holle, The Six Swans, The Spirit in the Bottle, The Iron Stove, The Water Nixie, and The Godfather of Death, which had never aired in North America.
 The Season 1 episode The Six Who Went Far is incorrectly titled The Six Who Went Too Far in the Discotek release.

 Season 1 of the English dub is available on Amazon Prime in the USA.